jakubwro/SineWaves.jl/doc/src/index.md

 In this tutorial I will show how to add [binary dependency](https://github.com/jakubwro/sinewave) to Julia using [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl) package.

+## System requirements

 WARNING: presented procedure is not working on Windows yet!

+On macOS you need to have Docker Desktop installed.

+On GNU/Linux you need kernel version 3.18 or higher.

 ## Installation